MarinaGeorgieva/PyChess/README.md

 # PyChess
-Repository for the course project for the Python course in FMI
+Course project for the Python course in FMI

+PyChess is a simple chess game between two players.